zachross015/music-research/journal_by_week/2025/08_August/week_32.md

 Need live activity for the app that shows how long the current practice has been going on for and what the next exercises or even just the current exercise exercises that needs to be focused on  #musicrunna

 Tomorrow has to be a big recovery day because I'm definitely still sick and it's just it's making everything else hard to do.
 I can't think straight I can't focus.
 I can't work diligently.
 In spite of that though today was actually a fairly productive day even when it was just kind of a break, I found that instead of like flocking to entertainment or video games right away I actually decided to practice which is really cool.
 Not just like a casual practice, but I went and did a bunch of diligent stuff like I did swing exercises and then I did like triplet exercises and then I broke down one of the comp examples.
 I'm trying to learn so I'm actually really proud of myself because it's starting to really get ingrained in my mind That these things are projects that I can work on and they don't all require like high energy input to do them you know like working through the songs I can just pick a section and loop it for like 30 minutes to an hour with some mindless stuff on in the background And really go at it and just get the muscle memory good which is actually really exciting.
 You know like I'm happy that I'm finally at this point where I'm starting to take a lot of what I do Mohr seriously more professionally and like in preparing these things for the Internet or even for myself, I'm trying to get like a better sense of mastery I think of doing so I'm understanding a lot more of Like how to break things down and how to better work on them like with this piece.
 There are sections that I obviously can't play and so I'm trying to build up the skill set to play those sections well but it's like once I can play them then it's more about recording what I'm playing listening back to it and breaking down like you know what what are the actual issues that I need to work through, which seems to be working well and I read Joey's book.
 I wouldn't saw Noah play corn hole.
 You know I spend a lot of time with family and I still have this defensiveness and resistance with them but at least I was there and I tried and I'm really tired, but I don't wanna go to bed yet and I don't know if I'm just like not listening to my body.
 I don't think I got enough exercise, which I'm like trying to get over whatever this fucking thing is.

+If they can't run the two trip offer, can always settle for 1 trip and knock off $81

+And like with the cover group, I can go anywhere with it.
+Especially for vagabonds, I can do city popups and shit anywhere I go

+Bell on exercise completion #musicrunna

+Forest-esque do not leave the app feature, where experience gets cancelled if you leave to enforce distraction free diligence.
+Should punish but not destroy, eg deduct experience but don't earn 0 experience.
+Maybe make it like the current scale?
+Like 1-5, every time you leave app it goes down a tier #musicrunna hard part with this is you need a more consistent progress gauge than self-reported

+Something I've noticed I think more and more recently is this like defensiveness I have around my parents and my family and Eavan.
+It's something that gets reflected a lot in my relationships.
+You know like I've noticed this essentially like this barrier that exists between me and my parents like especially with my mom of like just I guess like cynicism and argumentativeness and just like pain you know like it feels like she's a happy person in general I mean very anxious, but she can be happy and she's enthusiastic excitable in all this stuff but I don't know.
+I guess it feels fake sometimes It's hard to want to be that way around her like it doesn't always feel like I could be myself around her and I think it's because I care a lot about what she thinks about me and like what my dad thinks about me and so I end up just like I don't know it feels like every conversation I'm trying to convince them of something like like I'm at a war with them and there's like all this defensiveness there and I never feel like I can open up to them and when I do it feels like it has to be like a meltdown like my dad.
+I've never really done that with but my mom, I've had several meltdowns with it feels like sometimes it just builds up and it builds and it builds and it builds.
+It's like she's not hostile and I'm not hostile.
+It's just I don't know there's so much like I think resentment there right now that I'm uncovering and I'm kind of having a hard time with it Like when I see it it's like yeah it's always been there but it's just becoming more obvious and I mean, not just with them specifically like also my extended family too.
+It feels like they see me like they know me they've seen every side of me and I think it's stepping into new versions of myself.
+I feel fake around them a lot of times like I'm trying to be something else.
+I don't know.
+Like I think some part of it has to do with like the fantasies.
+I'm having you know some part of me thinks like I'm afraid to have that connection with my mom or my dad or my family because it's like taboo.